sculptui/vscode/README.md

 We are working hard on more features for you to look forward to:

-- Even more styling options (supporting [styled-components](https://styled-components.com/), etc.)
 - Full WYSWYG component editing - like inserting and moving around components using drag-and-drop, extracting component parts to a new component
+- Configurable integrated component galleries, style guides, and design systems
+- Even more styling options
 - Pluggable custom property editors for component libraries
-- Configurable integrated component galleries, style guides, and design systems
 - Support for other UI frameworks and libraries (i.e. [Angular](https://angular.io/), [Vue](https://vuejs.org/), Web Components and more)

 Stay tuned!